Siddhant0609/sportswebsite/README.md

 Here is the demo: https://bit.ly/3aUW52O

-Created a Static website using AWS Lambda, AWS S3, API Gateway.
+Created a Serverless website using AWS Lambda, AWS S3, API Gateway.